bernhardAxonIvy/doc/source/designer-guide/concepts/overrides.rst

 The Axon.ivy *Overrides Editor* shows the registered and active overrides for a specific project.
-The overrides are listed in 4 different sections: Sub Processes, Content Objects and Configurations.
+The overrides are listed in 4 different sections: Sub Processes, Html Dialogs, Content Objects and Configurations.

-Sub Process overrides require - for technical reasons - the registration of a mapping (this is done automatically by the New Override Wizard) which maps the original component's identifier to the replacement identifier.
+Html Dialog and Sub Process overrides require - for technical reasons - the registration of a mapping (this is done automatically by the New Override Wizard) which maps the original component's identifier to the replacement identifier.
 This mapping is displayed in the Override Editor and can be